Skip to content

 Use stitch markers and take notes.

-Use smaller hooks than recommended to create tight stitches that prevent stuffing from showing.
+Use a smaller hook than recommended.
+Tight stitches prevent stuffing from showing.

 Check increases and decreases carefully and count stitches each round.